cambridgeltl/ContrastiveBLI/README.md

 Our code is tested on both supervised (e.g., with 5k seed translation pairs) and semi-supervised/weakly supervised (e.g., with 1k seed translation pairs) BLI setups.
 You could specify the seed dictionary size in [./C1/run_all.py](https://github.com/cambridgeltl/ContrastiveBLI/blob/main/C1/run_all.py) and [./C2/run_all.py](https://github.com/cambridgeltl/ContrastiveBLI/blob/main/C2/run_all.py).

+In addition to BLI, we encourage interested readers to try C1-aligned 300-dim (fastText) CLWEs and C2-aligned 768-dim (fastText + mBERT) CLWEs on different downstream cross-lingual transfer learning tasks.

 ## Follow-up Work:

 **Update**: please see our follow-up work [BLICEr](https://github.com/cambridgeltl/BLICEr) (Findings of EMNLP 2022) where we further improve BLI with post-hoc reranking, applicable to any precalculated CLWE space.
+Specifically, [BLICEr](https://github.com/cambridgeltl/BLICEr) first retrieve contrastive word pairs (positive and negative) and then fine-tune multilingual LMs into [Cross-encoders](https://www.sbert.net/examples/applications/cross-encoder/README.html#bi-encoder-vs-cross-encoder) to refine the cross-lingual similarity scores predicted by the CLWEs.

 ## Dependencies: